epartington/google-cloud-ai-runtime-tutorial/README.md

     <img src="images/p5_11.png" alt="p5_11.png"/>

-> [!NOTE]
-> Congratulations, AIRS is now in-line with internet inbound traffic to your AI application.
+> <b>Congratulations, AIRS is now in-line with internet inbound traffic to your AI application.</b>

 ## Task 6.
 Using AI Security Profile
-In this task, configure the AIRS firewalls to inspect traffic between the AI apps and their models with AI security profiles.
-Then, re-use the prompt injection techniques against the `openai-app` from the previous task.
+In this task, use AI security profiles to inspect raffic between AI applications and models.
+Once configured, re-run the prompt injection techinque used in the previous task against the `openai-app`.

 ### Step 1.
 Create an AI Security Profile
 Create an AI security profile and associate it with a security policy to inspect AI traffic.